Felix-Hz/green-squares/README.md

 ### Fact of Day 81
 In December 5 of 1492, Christopher Columbus becomes the first known European to set foot on the island of Hispaniola.

+### Fact of Day 82
+The number 42 is the number of spots (or pips, circular patches or pits) on a pair of standard six-sided dice.